a3chron/gith/README.md

 You can also manually edit the config file, although editing with gith ensures that no invalid configurations are used.

-**If you have anything you'd like to configure in the settings or options, don't hesitate to open an issue.**
+**If you have anything you'd like to configure in the settings or options, don't hesitate to open an issue or [Feature Request](https://gith.featurebase.app/).**

+For more info check out the [help articles](https://gith.featurebase.app/help).

 ## Usage in scripts